webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - IPS watches traffic
   - **Port security**: prevent unauthorized users from access to network by plugging in.
   - **Jumbo frames**: layer 2 frame payload bigger than 1500 bytes. up to 9216 bytes. as long as all devices support jumbo frames, this will increase efficiency of traffic.
-  - **Auto-medium-dependent interface crossover (MDI-X)**: auto detect for transmit/receive. no crossover cable.
+  - **Auto-medium-dependent interface crossover (MDI-X)**: auto detect transmit/receive. no crossover cable needed.

 |       | Device   | Transmit | Receive Pins |
 | ----- | -------- | -------- | ------------ |